Bunyod-Suvonov/penguins-wardrobe/themes/bliss/README.md

 * bliss-data-img
 * bliss-bootloader

-To work this modules must to be build from `src/classes/incubation/distros/focal.ts` on penguins-eggs.
+To work this modules must to be included on `src/classes/incubation/distros/focal.ts` on penguins-eggs.
+If we want to use krill (CLI installer) we must include them on `/src/krill/krill-sequence.tsx`, loot the note on it.

 You can find this modules inside theme/calamares/calamares-modules, they will by copied on `/usr/lib/x86_64-linux-gnu/calamares/modules/` building the iso using this theme.